 One finds such a ludicrous proposal as building a dam at Murchison Falls perplexing since it is counter to what President Museveni has said about Tourism, and preserving Uganda’s Natural Scenic wonders which make Uganda the Pearl of Africa.
 President Museveni is a frequent visitor to the park and knows that it is one of the crown jewels of Ugandan Tourism, why then would others mess with that.

 NO DAM-Save Murchison Falls – Uganda is about to make a mistake that will cost a lot of money in terms of lost Tourism Dollars, lost Tourism-related jobs.
 Tourist, domestic, or international ones will not come to visit Lake Murchison Park.
-Tourists come to see the most powerful waterfall in the World, they come to see and experience it along with the wildlife found here.
+Tourists come to see the most powerful waterfall in the World.

 NO DAM-Save Murchison Falls – the Most Powerful Waterfall in the World.
 We do not want Lake Murchison.
 There is already is one in Tasmania, Australia.
-We already have Lake Bujagali, lake Isimba, Lake Karuma where former Tourist Attractions were tampered with.
+We already have Lake Bujagali, lake Isimba, Lake Karuma, where former Tourist Attractions were tampered with by the Government.

 The potential financial loss outweighs the temporary gain of a few megawatts.
-The loss to Tourism, tourism-related jobs for communities around Murchison Fall far outweighs temporary electrical gains.
+The damage to Tourism, tourism-related jobs for communities around Murchison Fall far outweighs temporary electrical benefits.

 Most Ugandans are still unaware of the dam proposal.
 If they knew about it would raise their blood pressure a bit.

 One remembers the Mabira Forest Protests and shudders.
-This is for many Ugandans an even more passionate issue.
+It is for many Ugandans an even more passionate issue.
 The Solution is simple, deny the application and proposal.

 Long before Gorilla Tourism, there were hundreds of Tourists flocking to Murchison Falls Park in northern Uganda.
-To its advantage, there was the International Airport on the Lake at Butiaba, which was a half-way stop for flights from Cairo to Capetown.
-S.S.
-Robert Coryndon, a steamship which would plow the waters of Lake Albert and visitors to Murchison Falls Park.
-In the heyday of Murchison Falls Tourism in the 1960s, 12-Boat Trips per day would be made up to the falls for Tourists and business was booming for Uganda’s oldest Hotel, the Masindi Hotel.
+To its advantage, there was the International Airport on Lake Albert at Butiaba, which was a half-way stop for flights from Cairo to Capetown.

 For years we have dealt with oil exploration, now oil extraction and refining.
 The original International Oil Companies respected the fragile environment and did its part to protect it.
 With new players in the field, one can not be so sure.
-A dam inside of Murchison Falls Park creating a dam would create an ecological nightmare.
-Not only would Tourism suffer but nature itself, the wildlife, the eco-system, and more.
+A dam inside of Murchison Falls Park, creating a dam, would create an ecological nightmare.
+Not only would Tourism suffer but nature, the wildlife, the eco-system, and more.

 Costa Rica in Central America has restored its once lost forests.
 It has become a role model of what can be done.
 It might be prudent to send a few Ugandans there to see how it was done and replicate it here in Uganda.

 Tourism is Sustainable represents clean – eco-friendly sustainable Income for Uganda: Tourism is like a garden; it has to tended and worked.
 One cannot just promote it.
 One has to deliver what one promises.
 If you promise the Pearl of Africa, you have to provide the pearl in all its luster.
-If you promise Africa as Gifted by Nature or Africa as you imagine it, only better, you have to deliver what you promise.
+If you promise an Africa that is Gifted by Nature in Uganda, or Africa as you imagine it, only better, you have to deliver what you promise.

-Uganda’s Tourism Potential is bright and filled with potential – no one else is in Control, but Uganda, we hope that tourism will be made a priority, it will help pay for alternative sources of Electricity produced with Solar or Wind generation.
+Uganda’s Tourism Potential is bright and filled with potential.
+Make tourism will be made a priority.
+It already is the Number One income earner.
+It will help pay for alternative sources of Electricity produced with Solar or Wind generation.

-NO DAM-Save Murchison Falls, the most powerful Waterfall in the World-The Video will convince why there should be no Dam at Murchison Falls both now and in the Future
+NO DAM-Save Murchison Falls, the most potent Waterfall in the World-The Video will convince why there should be no Dam at Murchison Falls both now and in the Future

 President Museveni knows that Tourism is good for Uganda: